KyryloKuzyk/PrimeTween/README.md

 Tween tween; // just Tween ;)

 // if (tween != null && tween.IsPlaying()) {}
-if (tween.IsAlive) {} // null check is not needed becase Tween in PrimeTween is a struct
+if (tween.IsAlive) {} // null check is not needed because Tween in PrimeTween is a struct

 // if (tween != null && tween.IsActive()) {
 //     tween.Kill(complete: true);